 The English department's scholarly and extracurricular life helps sustain the vibrancy of the intellectual community at the university.
 Here are several examples of what keeps Morgan Hall buzzing from week to week.

-Every semester the Bankhead Visiting Writers Series brings established and emerging writers of fiction, poetry and creative non-fiction to campus for readings and workshops with students.
+Every semester the Coal Royalty and Bankhead Visiting Writers Series bring established and emerging writers of fiction, poetry and creative non-fiction to campus for readings and workshops with students.
 Past readers include Charles Simic, Alice McDermott, Kevin Young, Andre Dubus, Robert Pinsky, Alice Walker and George Saunders.
 Another regular event is the MFA Reading Series, where graduate students in the creative writing program present their work to their peers and professors on Friday afternoons throughout the year.

 Created by graduate students Nic Helms and Alaina Jobe Pangburn, the Improbable Fictions series features staged readings of classic drama.
 Originally created to help students who were taking early English literature classes, Improbable Fictions now features an eclectic group of students and faculty whose recent performances have included Twelfth Night, Much Ado About Nothing, King Lear, Love's Labour's Lost, Hamlet, Hecuba, and A Midsummer Night’s Dream.